aeonSolutions/PCB-Prototyping-Catalogue/README.md

 Last update: 11-08-2024
 </p>

-# Open Hardware Electronics Page
+# Open Hardware Electronics
+<sup> by AeonLabs <br>
-<sup> [where to buy](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/Where-to-Buy) already assembled and ready to use. </sup>
+ [where to buy](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/Where-to-Buy) already assembled and ready to use. </sup>

 This repository is the main catalog for all my [white label hardware electronics](https://en.m.wikipedia.org/wiki/White-label_product) I prototype and made publicly available here on GitHub.
 In my PCB projects, I give preference to [EspressIF ESP32 line of microchips](https://s.click.aliexpress.com/e/_DepDnsn).
 However, designs are not limited to EspressIF.